physimals/physimals/_pages/software.md

 These comprise of Diffusion Tensor Imaging (DTI) and white matter (WM) tractography atlases derived using 1065 subjects from the young adult Human Connectome Project (HCP).
 For the DTI templates, the minimally preprocessed diffusion MRI data were used to fit diffusion tensors in each of the subjects.
 The tensors were non-linearly transformed to MNI space and averaged.
 The average tensor was then eigen-decomposed to give orientation and microstructure maps.
-These atlases are also available in FSL, for full details see [here](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/Atlases){:target="_blank"}.
+These DTI templates are also available in [FSL](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/Atlases){:target="_blank"}.

-WM tract atlases were generated using [XTRACT](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/XTRACT){:target="_blank"}.
-Probabilistic tractography was performed in each of the 1065 subjects.
+WM tract atlases were generated using probabilistic tractography and XTRACT in each of the 1065 subjects (see relevant [paper](https://www.biorxiv.org/content/10.1101/804641v2){:target="_blank"}).
 The resultant spatial distributions were binarised and averaged, giving a population-probability map for each tract.
 The *human* WM atlases are also accompanid by WM atlases of the *macaque* brain (obtained using 6 animals).

 All [WM atlases](https://github.com/swarrington1/WM_atlases){:target="_blank"} are provided.